 - The urgency to urinate may never go away for some patients, even after urinating.

-The exact cause of interstitial cystitis is unknown, but there are several risk factors that could increase an individual’s chances of developing this condition, including:
+The exact cause of interstitial cystitis is unknown, but several risk factors could increase an individual’s chances of developing this condition, including:

 - Gender is a major contributing factor as 90% of patients with Interstitial cystitis are women.
 When men experience symptoms of IC, they are typically linked to prostate gland inflammation.

 - The age of patients who are diagnosed with IC tends to be 40 or older.